CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 After the finished build the middleware returns the UUID, the challenge and the environment variables.
 These values are then used by the webapp.

+## Instance health check
+To make sure that each team can only deploy one instance of each challenge, we have a health-check endpoint.
+This endpoint takes the instance-id sent to the webapp after a new instance and gets the corrosponding docker-internal IDs.
+Using the internal IDs, the status of each container in the instance deployment is checked and saved to an array.

+If the array is empty or contains something other than "running", the deployment is unhealthy.
+In this case, a team can deploy a now instance of this challenge.

+If all containers in said array are running, the deployment is healthy, therefore the team won't be able to deploy another instance of the challenge.
 ___

 Authors: Felix S.